devdeliw/coral/readme.md

 Apple Accelerate is outrageously fast for GEMV routines.
-It is not included in the above plot because it is an order-of-magnitude faster, reaching ~400GFLOP/s and masks my improvement over OpenBLAS.
+It is not included in the above SGEMV plot because it is an order-of-magnitude faster, reaching ~400GFLOP/s and masks my improvement over OpenBLAS.
-However, for triangular solves my implementations exceed both Accelerate and OpenBlas.
+However, for triangular solves my implementations exceed both Accelerate and OpenBlas (for $n \leq 2.5$k)

 *These results are preliminary and subject to change as kernels and packing strategies evolve.*